Shifting geopolitical relationships creates challenges for

 Integrating compliance checks with multi carrier shipping simplifies

-this process further.
-It is, of course, possible to use different
+It is, of course, possible to use different systems for both.

-systems for both.
-However, when you use separate systems, you end up
+However, when you use separate systems, you end up with siloed data.

-possibility.
-An integrated compliance and shipping system will vet
+integrated compliance and shipping system will vet every shipment to

 Organizations that engage in global shipping generally have highly